CruzHacks/cruzhacks-organizer-challenges/design-challenge.md

 * **Objective:** create a promotional flyer mock-up for CruzHacks 2021.

-Posting flyers on bulletin boards and campus bus stops is a simple but surprisingly effective marketing strategy.
+> Posting flyers on bulletin boards and campus bus stops is a simple but surprisingly effective marketing strategy.
+> A memorable flyer has a strong visual identity, a cohesive color scheme, and a good balance of information -
+> enough to be informative without being overwhelming.

+You can find some examples of CruzHacks 2020 flyer designs in the [design assets subdirectory](./design-assets).

-### Requirements
+## Requirements

 Your design should include:
  - Title: CruzHacks 2021